TorqIT/pimcore-folder-creator-bundle/README.md

 Steps to setting up the layout of your folder structure in pimcore admin:
 1- Update `folders.yml` to the layout you require
 2- Run bundle

+In order to enable this bundle, you will have to register it as a custom bundle in your `AppKernel.php`.
+You can than add your bundle similar to this:
+`$collection->addBundle(new TorqIT\PimcoreFolderCreatorBundle\TorqITPimcoreFolderCreatorBundle, 10);`